esdandreu/python-extension-cpp/README.md

 ## Setup
 ### Install the requirements
-Install [vcpkg](https://github.com/microsoft/vcpkg) requirements with the addition of `cmake`.
+Install [vcpkg](https://github.com/microsoft/vcpkg) requirements with the addition of `cmake` and Python.
 It could be summarized as:
 - [git](https://git-scm.com/downloads)
 - Build tools ([Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio)
   on Windows or `gcc` on Linux for example)
 - [cmake](#cmake)
+- Python.
+Make sure to have development tools installed (`python3.X-dev` on Linux, being `X` your version of Python).

 If running on a clean linux environment (like a container or Windows Subsystem for Linux) you will need to install some additional tools as it is stated in `vcpkg`.
 ```
-sudo apt-get install curl zip unzip tar pkg-config libssl python3-dev
+sudo apt-get install build-essential curl zip unzip tar pkg-config libssl-dev python3-dev
 ```
 #### CMake
 Follow the [official instructions](https://cmake.org/install/).